-Aerobic culture results of both samples were then used together to determine the overall bacteriological status of each quarter-milk sample into the following categories: 1) “no significant growth,” when there was no growth on both plates, or ≤ 200 CFU/mL on one plate and no growth on the other plate, or ≤ 200 CFU/mL on both plates and morphology of isolates on each plate was different; 2) “pure culture,” when there was ≥ 100 CFU/mL of a particular isolate identified with the same morphology on both plates; 3) “mixed culture,” when there was ≥ 100 CFU/mL of two phenotypically-distinct isolates identified, each growing on both plates; 4) “contaminated,” when 1 or both of the 2 samples had more than 2 morphologically distinct isolates growing on a plate; 5) and “indeterminate,” when the set of quarter-milk samples did not meet the criteria for any of the previous categories (e.g., missing duplicate).
+Aerobic culture results of both samples were then used together to determine the overall bacteriological status of each quarter milk sample into the following categories: 1) “no significant growth,” when there was no growth on both plates, or ≤ 200 CFU/mL on one plate and no growth on the other plate, or ≤ 200 CFU/mL on both plates and morphology of isolates on each plate was different; 2) “pure culture,” when there was ≥ 100 CFU/mL of a particular isolate identified with the same morphology on both plates; 3) “mixed culture,” when there was ≥ 100 CFU/mL of two phenotypically-distinct isolates identified, each growing on both plates; 4) “contaminated,” when 1 or both of the 2 samples had more than 2 morphologically distinct isolates growing on a plate; 5) and “indeterminate,” when the set of quarter milk samples did not meet the criteria for any of the previous categories (e.g., missing duplicate).
 Quarter-day observations were included in this study when the bacteriological status of a quarter on a given day could be determined.

 Species identification of bacterial isolates

-Isolates from both pure and mixed culture quarter-milk samples were selected and grown in pure culture on blood agar.
+Isolates from both pure and mixed culture quarter milk samples were selected and grown in pure culture on blood agar.
 Standard benchtop tests were done to presumptively identify bacteria following NMC procedure guidelines, including differential growth on selective media, colony morphology, hemolytic pattern, catalase reaction, Gram stain, and coagulase testing (NMC, 2017).
 Isolates were preserved in tryptic soy broth with a final concentration of 15% glycerol in cryovials and stored at -80°C. Frozen isolates were sent overnight on ice to the University of Missouri for species identification using MALDI-TOF MS (Microflex, Bruker Daltonics) with Flex Control software (Bruker Daltonics).
 The protocol for identifying bacterial isolates with MALDI-TOF MS has been described previously (Adkins et al., 2022).
 Briefly, generated spectra were assigned a score based on similarity with spectra in the manufacturer’s database (MBT 8468 MSP Library), as well as the University of Missouri laboratory custom database (Adkins et al., 2018).
 The confidence levels used for species identification were applied as previously described (Cameron et al., 2017), in which ≥ 1.7 was used for staphylococcal and mammaliicoccal species-level identification and < 1.7 was classified as inconclusive.
 Suspect staphylococci and mammaliicocci isolates unable to be identified to the species level and those identified as Staphylococcus agnetis or Staphylococcus hyicus by MALDI-TOF MS were identified using tuf gene PCR amplicon sequencing with a cut-off of 98% identity as previously described (Hwang et al., 2011).

 Determination of IMI status and selection of data set